CLSTR1/SquareType/README.md

 ## Downloads

-You can download this resourcepack on [CurseForge](https://www.curseforge.com/minecraft/texture-packs/squaretype) or[Modrinth](https://modrinth.com/resourcepack/squaretype)
+You can download this resourcepack on [CurseForge](https://www.curseforge.com/minecraft/texture-packs/squaretype) or [Modrinth](https://modrinth.com/resourcepack/squaretype)

 ## License